strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

   :3: School
   :4: Client's Workplace
   :5: Other
-  :6: Not applicable (Service modality is face to face)
+  :6: Not applicable (Service modality is not face to face)

 :Notes:
   - Values other than 'Not applicable' only to be specified when Service Modality is 'Face to Face'.